Keef Cooks logo

 Make the pickling spice mix

 If you have shop-bought pickling spice, you can skip this step.
 Otherwise, roast the peppercorns, coriander seeds and mustard seeds in a small frying pan or skillet (no oil required) over medium heat for a minute or two, until they release some of their aroma.
 Remove from heat and allow to cool.
 Crush them with the sides of a chef's knife.
 Break the cinnamon stick into small pieces, and tear the bay leaves into small pieces.
-Put them in a jar with the other spice mix ingredients and shake well.
+Put them in a jar with the other powdered spices and shake well.

 Brine the beef